highchair/artinruins-com/property-img/_To-DO.md

 # Kinsley Park
 + Research this place, another athletic field owned and run by the guy that started the Cyclodrome.
 Mentioned in the essay.

+# Moshassuck Square Historic District 1972
++ Already have American Screw… can add the old boiler building on the corner, former Bark street, as well as Canal House and the Stillman White and Fletcher Manufacturing Company.
+And that rounded corner building that is still part of the Providence Center.

 # Narragansett Race Track
 * Link to this property from the RI Auditorium page